-PARTICIPATING ON Evaluation TEAMS
+CIS Accreditation Evaluation TEAMS

 Our peer evaluation model is a hallmark of the CIS International Accreditation philosophy.
 We believe that gaining perspectives from fellow member schools is a vital aspect of school evaluation.
 A diverse team enriches the accreditation process through the sharing of knowledge and effective practices, to the benefit of not only the schools being evaluated but also the peers involved in their evaluation.
 Volunteering as an evaluation team member provides significant professional benefits for faculty and leadership members.
 Our peer evaluators consistently rate the experience as the best professional development they have had.
 “Understanding and seeking the depth of what it means to be truly internationally minded, knowing the world is one with the determination to improve and learn from each other, is what I have experienced on the team visits… I hope to continue to experience this learning and professional development… as I immerse myself into schools’ evaluation and improvement.”

-Steps to become a CIS Accreditation Evaluator
+The requirements for becoming a CIS Accreditation Evaluator are:

 - Affiliation with a CIS Member or CIS Accredited School

 - A university or college degree equivalent to a Bachelor’s degree